How to Access the Videos Folder in Windows 11

 How to Add Videos to Your Start Menu

-You can add your Videos folder to the Windows 11 Start menu so you can open it with just one click.
-To do this, press Windows key + I to open Settings, go to Personalization > Start, then click on Folders and turn the ‘Videos’ toggle On.
+Pinning the Videos folder to the Start menu cuts down navigation time to a single click.
+Press Windows key + I to open Settings, head to Personalization > Start, select Folders, and flip the 'Videos' toggle On.

 - Press the Windows key + I to open Settings.